coins-docs/coins-global-api-docs/rest-api.md

 ## Return Codes
-* Any endpoint can return an ERROR
+* Any endpoint can return an error or successful response.

 Sample Payload below:
 ```javascript